Modern vehicles are smarter than ever — and your dashboard is constantly talking to you.

 Low gas pressure is the most common reason the AC system fails to operate.

-The most common diesels we encountered when I grew up were trucks and buses with a few 4WD vehicles sporting diesel engines.
+The most common diesel vehicles we encountered when I grew up were trucks and buses, with a few 4WD vehicles also sporting diesel engines.

-At Future Auto Service Centres, our technicians are thoroughly trained in diesel servicing, upgrading, and repairs to ensure we can provide our clients with the best service and advice for their diesel vehicle based on how it is used and what the owner requires.
+At Future Auto Service Centres, our technicians are thoroughly trained in diesel servicing, upgrading, and repairs to ensure we can provide our clients with the best service and advice for their diesel vehicles, tailored to their usage and specific requirements.

 The tyres play a critical role in your vehicles safety, with little more than a hand size amount of tread per tyre making contact with the road surface at any given time.
 This is critical for cornering, Steering, acceleration and braking, so your vehicles tyres must be in a good condition.